talatkuyuk/informatics_notes_turkish/git.md

 ## Step 2

-### Remove all the files in the repository.
+### Remove the file in the repository index.

-> git rm -r --cached <file> > _adding -cached allow us to remove the files from the index.
+> git rm -r --cached <file> > _adding -cached allow us to remove the file from the index.
 Our files are still present_

 ## Step 3